Monmouth Torah Links

 But much like falling in love, this feeling rarely lasts.

-In a magnificent waterfall we see G-d’s strength and might; by putting on tefillin we thank G-d for the power of our arms, and pledge to dedicate our might to make the world a better place.
-Enjoying the great outdoors may give us an appreciation of the incredible home G-d made for the wildlife; affixing a mezuzah to the doorpost allows us to focus on the gift of our homes.
+A beautiful sunset fills us with awe and inspiration, but the study of the Torah continuously reminds us that the world has meaning and a purpose and teaches us what to do with that inspiration.
+In a magnificent waterfall, we see G-d’s strength and might; by putting on tefillin, we thank G-d for the power of our arms and pledge to dedicate our might to making the world a better place.
+Enjoying the great outdoors may give us an appreciation of the incredible home G-d made for wildlife; affixing a mezuzah to our doorpost allows us to focus on the gift of our homes.

 Falling in love may be a great way to start a relationship, but the day-to-day dedication makes it last.
-Admiring the astounding magnificence of G-d’s creation is an excellent source of inspiration; an ongoing commitment to Torah and mitzvos, however, is what makes it last.
-The heavens indeed proclaim the glory of G-d, but it is the Torah of G-d that restores the soul – one without the other is incomplete (see Psalms chapter 19 and Maimonides’ The Book of Commandments, # 3).
+Admiring the magnificence of G-d’s creation is an excellent source of inspiration; an ongoing commitment to Torah and mitzvot, however, is what makes it last.
+The heavens indeed proclaim the glory of G-d, but it is the Torah of G-d that restores the soul – one without the other is incomplete (see Psalms 19 and Maimonides’ The Book of Commandments, # 3).